Unleashing the Potential of Bilingual Children through Home-School-Community-University Partnerships

 Mission

-Our mission is to mobilise the linguistic capital and cultural heritage at home, school, in the community and the wider society, to support bilingual children on the move.
+Our mission is to mobilise the linguistic capital and cultural heritage at home, school, in the community, and within the university and memory institutions, to support bilingual children to maintain their languages across the lifespan."

 About Us

 CRiCLE-Net was established in 2014 as a research initiative supported by the Newton Fund.
-Hosted by the Second Language Education Group (SLEG) in the Faculty of Education, it provides a research forum where practitioners, research students, academics and policy makers in Cambridge, and more broadly at national and international levels, can engage in critical debates on language, heritage and migration.
+Hosted in Cambridge's Faculty of Education, it provides a research forum where practitioners, research students, academics and policy makers in Cambridge, and more broadly at national and international levels, can engage in critical debates on language, heritage and migration.

 Research in this field emerges in response to transnational migration and increasing needs of immigrant communities to preserve their heritage languages and cultures.
-In a broad sense, relevant research has been conducted under different names, such as 'asset language' in England, ‘community language’ in Australasia and the UK, 'mother tongue' in Africa, 'heritage language' in the Americas, 'home language' in Asia, 'migration language' in Europe, and 'refugee language' in conflict zones.
+In a broad sense, relevant research has been conducted under different names, such as 'asset language' in England, ‘community language’ in Australasia and the UK, 'home language' in Africa, 'heritage language' in the Americas, 'mother tongue' in Asia, 'migration language' in Europe, and 'refugee language' in conflict zones.
 In the UK, community language education has become an important field of research in recent years.
-There is a need for a dedicated initiative to look at the education of bilingual children at home, school, in the community, and to support them to maintain their languages across the lifespan.
+There is a need for a dedicated initiative to look at the education and experience of bilingual children, and to support them to maintain their languages across the lifespan.

 Vision

-To establish a Local Home-School-Community-University Partnership and a World Heritage Language Consortium to promote the benefits of multilingualism for education, integration and wellbeing of migrant-background children and youth
+To establish a Local Community Partnership, a Regional Support Network, and a Global Research Consortium to promote the benefits of multilingualism for education, integration and wellbeing of heritage-background children and youth.

 Aims